brownag/rapr/README.md

 ```

 <img src="man/figures/README-example-1.png" width="100%" />

+When a `filename` argument is not specified, unique temporary files will
+be generated.
+The resulting SpatRaster object will retain reference to
+these files, and you can remove them manually with
+`unlink(terra::sources(<SpatRaster))`.

+When a `filename` *is* specified, temporary files will be removed after
+the result (often a multi- year/layer/product) SpatRaster is written to
+new file.

 In lieu of a spatial object from {terra}, {raster}, {sf} or {sp}
 packages you may specify a bounding box using a numeric vector